Steve Ashley: Early life and career (1946–1971)

 Ashley was born in Perivale, London, England and grew up in Northolt, Middlesex (now in the London Borough of Ealing).
 In his early teens, he immersed himself in rock 'n' roll, blues and American folk music.
 He saw Buddy Holly, Gene Vincent and Lonnie Donegan perform live during his first years at secondary school.
-In 1960, he learned to play the mouth organ and developed a blues style influenced by Sonny Terry and Sonny Boy Williamson.
+In 1960, he learned to play the mouth organ and developed a blues style influenced by Sonny Terry and Sonny Boy Williamson I.

 After secondary school, he enrolled at Ealing Art College for the two-year Groundcourse under the tuition of Roy Ascott.
 Among Ashley's contemporaries at the college were many musicians, including (in the year ahead) Pete Townshend, Ronnie Wood and Roger Ruskin Spear.
 By 1962, Ashley was singing and playing blues harmonica in various bands.
 He also became seriously interested in British traditional music, performing unaccompanied songs in West London folk clubs.
-In 1964, he moved to Maidstone, Kent to study graphic design.
+In 1964, he moved to Maidstone, Kent to study graphic design at Maidstone College of Art.
 There he met Peter Bellamy and joined him as a fellow resident singer in folk clubs in Maidstone and Rochester.
 Ashley led the art college blues band, The Tea Set, on vocals and blues harmonica.

 It was during this period however that his interest became increasingly focussed on English traditional folksong, which he heard and performed in the folk clubs, notably at the "Wig and Gown" club in Maidstone.

 In 1967, Ashley qualified with a BA Hons and returned to London to start his first job as a graphic designer at The Observer, working with record producer Austin John Marshall.
 In 1968, now as a folk songwriter, Ashley formed a duo with guitar player Dave Menday called The Tinderbox.
 Managed by Marshall, The Tinderbox recorded a single for Polydor and a session for John Peel on his BBC Radio 1 Nightride show.
 The A side, "Farewell Britannia" was about the planned removal of the image of Britannia from the British penny.
 Just before the release of the record the image was saved on the 50 pence piece and the single was scrapped.
 Shortly after, The Tinderbox disbanded.

 In 1971, Marshall landed a production and publishing deal for Ashley with Harbrook Music which gave Ashley free access to recording time at London's Olympic Studios, to record his first album.
 At this time Marshall also played the early demo tapes to the folk critic Karl Dallas, who interviewed Ashley for Melody Maker.

 Acting as producer for Harbrook Productions, Marshall hired Robert Kirby to create string arrangements for many of Ashley's songs.
 He also hired a number of musicians to back Ashley, including members of Fairport Convention and Pentangle, plus a section of the London Symphony Orchestra, directed by Kirby.
 By the late summer of 1971, the first version of Ashley's debut album was completed and offered to a number of major and independent labels.